Care home claims

 What are medical negligence care home claims?

-When your elderly or vulnerable loved ones reside in a care home, you rightly expect a certain level of care and protection of their health and safety.
+When your elderly or vulnerable loved ones reside in a care home (also referred to as a nursing home), you rightly expect a certain level of care and protection of their health and safety.
 In the majority, those who reside in care homes get an excellent service of care.
 However, there are exceptions when failings by the care homes and their staff result in poor medical treatment and care which can lead to loved ones becoming ill or injured.
 When this happens, you may be entitled to compensation for medical negligence.

 What are the most common causes and types of medical negligence in care homes?